nginxinc/nginx-wiki/source/modules/echo.rst

   sub: 4
   main post: 2

-This directive was first introduced in the :github:`v0.18 <openresty/echo-nginx-module/tags>`.
+This directive was first introduced in the :github:`v0.18 <openresty/echo-nginx-module/tags>`

 $echo_response_status
 ^^^^^^^^^^^^^^^^^^^^^
 Evaluates to the status code of the current (sub)request, null if not any.

 Behind the scene, it's just the textual representation of ``r->headers_out->status``.

-This directive was first introduced in the :github:`v0.23 <openresty/echo-nginx-module/tags>` release]].
+This directive was first introduced in the :github:`v0.23 <openresty/echo-nginx-module/tags>` release.

 .. _echo.installation:

 Installation
 ------------
 You're recommended to install this module (as well as the Nginx core and many other goodies) via the `ngx_openresty bundle <http://openresty.org>`__.
 See `the detailed instructions <http://openresty.org/#Installation>`_ for downloading and installing ngx_openresty into your system.
 This is the easiest and most safe way to set things up.

 Alternatively, you can install this module manually with the Nginx source: